RMLio/prov4itdata-web-app/docs/REPORT.md

 ## Features

-Within this project, we envisioned following features.
+Within this project, we envisioned the following features.

 - Allowing users to choose from [RML Mapping][RML-mapping]s crafted by experts.
 This allows for personalization of the data processing pipeline whilst reassuring qualitative transformation.
 See [Mapping files to transfer data](#mapping-files-to-transfer-data).
 - Allowing the users to inspect how data was transformed by the selected [RML Mapping][RML-mapping].
 See [provenance].